Strophox/tetro-tui/README.md

 ## Piece Locking

-The mechanic of locking a piece tends to be more complicated than it sounds.
+The mechanic of locking down a piece tends to be more complicated than it might seem at first.

 Good criteria for a locking system I can think of would be: